I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 3: Deployment and Evaluation

-\textbf{Usefulness and Contextual Fit.} One of the most noticeable dynamics of the ultra-personalized LLM was how strongly its usefulness depended on context.
-In some conversations, the suggestions amplified my communication, helping me explain my research more fluently or add details I would not have bothered to type on my own due to the length and effort it requires in some contexts.
-For example, when I was describing an autoethnography of a person with Cerebral palsy, the LLM completed my sentence with “and later analyzed the themes in the responses.”
-I had not planned to add that level of detail, but it was accurate and helpful, so I accepted it.
+One of the most noticeable dynamics of the ultra-personalized LLM was how strongly its usefulness depended on context.
+Diaries repeatedly highlighted how my agency to steer a conversation depended on whether the model’s suggestions fit the context.

+In structured academic contexts, suggestions often enhanced fluency.
+For example, when I was describing an autoethnography of a person with Cerebral palsy, the LLM completed my sentence with “and later analyzed the themes in the responses.” which was accurate and helpful, therefore I accepted the suggestion despite not being something that I initially intended to say.
 Similarly, during a group lab meeting and later when I visited a big tech research lab for a meeting, the suggestions supported me in explaining my work smoothly and even made me “shine” in front of colleagues and new acquaintances, in this case I had 9 instances where I accepted 100\% of the suggestions which ranged from as much as adding 29 words to my composition to as little as just 1-2 words suggestions which in total sum up to 74 words during the course of that meeting.
-In these cases, even though the model did not exactly match the words I would have typed, it was close enough, and the end result still felt authentic.
+In these moments personalization expanded my agency: the suggestions let me express richer ideas with less effort, while still feeling like the final message reflected what I meant to say.